mnemnion/marmalade/source/arachne/macros.md

 ##Minimal Macros

 Our bare minimum task: specify certain code blocks as files, create anchor macros to put in the code blocks, and specify certain other code blocks as the source for those macros.
+Anchor macros look ` #|(like this)|# ` in Clojure; we use different trigrams for different programming environments.
+It would be easy to get weird with it if trigrams don't suffice.

+File and source macros are header macros, and will look something like this: ```` ```clojure file:src/foo/core.clj ```` and ````clojure source:like this```.
+I'm split on allowing whitespace in macros, but don't see the harm.
+I may want to normalize that...